 Students may secure their internship opportunities through various channels.
 They can either apply for internship positions listed on the official YES website or tap on the current internship programmes arranged by their respective schools.

-5. Is there a deadline for YES application?
+5. Is there a deadline for the YES application?

-Each hosting companies will indicate application deadline while posting internship positions on YES website.
-We recommend all applicants to apply as early as possible in order to secure the internship placement of their choice.
+Each hosting company will indicate the application deadline while posting internship positions on the YES website.
+We recommend that all applicants apply as early as possible to secure the internship placement of their choice.
 Competition for places at some host companies can be high, particularly in the peak summer months, so early applications are encouraged.
 Applicants should also consider the visa processing time during application.

-6. Can students gain academic credit for internship under YES?
+6. Can students gain academic credit for internships under YES?

-Please contact the relevant academic department in your school to discuss whether the placement that you wish to apply from the YES website meets your school’s necessary requirement.
-Business China and hosting companies will provide the necessary documentation to support this application.
+Please get in touch with the relevant academic department in your school to discuss whether the placement you wish to apply for from the YES website meets your school's requirements.
+Business China and hosting companies will provide the documentation required to support this application.

 7. How much stipend will interns be paid when they participate under YES?

 The amount of stipend received by interns will be decided by the hosting company.
 As the cost of living varies across different cities in China, the stipend provided by different hosting companies may vary.
 Details will be provided by the hosting company upon confirmation.

 8. How will the stipend be provided to interns?

 9. Other than providing a stipend, is there any other cost that may be incurred by the hosting companies?